Ohredhead/DnD/Ozmar Tizuli.md

 # Description
 Tiefling druid sorcerer
 Despite standing 2 m tall, Ozmar’s light frame gives him an agile stature.
-He is the older of the [[Tizuli twins]].
+He is one of the [[Tizuli twins]].
 A gregarious business person, he is a master of conversation, enjoying nothing more than regaling his clients with his tales of adventure or his somehow limitless knowledge of the esoteric and mundane.

 He is the face of [[Tizuli's Travelling Tavern]] entertaining guests as the host and barman.
 While his troop performs he mixes up a whirlwind of cocktails that all have an extra, magical, dimension to them in.

 His distaste for Dragonborn is veiled with difficulty, and is widely known by those close to him.
-However, he might reveal hints of it while under the influence or any companion that has decided to betray him.
+However, he might reveal hints of it while under the influence or so might companion that has decided to betray him.
 # Appearance
 He has two long straight curling horns that join at his brow.
 His aquamarine skin stands in contrast to his deep purple eyes.
 They are lightly framed by soft features that make his horns seem almost unwieldy.
 Two small fangs protrude from his top lip; one of them has a gold tip likely as the result of an old injury.